AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/organize-data/data-views/data-views.md

 1. Click **Apply** to accept the index configuration changes.

-1. Click the **View in API Console** button to display basic parameters of the data view in the API console.

 1. Click **Save** to create the data view and continue working, or click **Save and Close** to create and exit.